dafny-lang/dafny/docs/DafnyRef/Types.md

-The values of inductive datatypes can be seen as finite trees where the leaves are values of basic types, numeric types, reference types, co-inductive datatypes, or function types.
+The values of inductive datatypes can be seen as finite trees where the leaves are values of basic types, numeric types, reference types, co-inductive datatypes, or arrow types.
 Indeed, values of inductive datatypes can be compared using Dafny's well-founded `<` ordering.